mananahmed/syllabi/mughalworld.md

 ####Textbooks

-* 9780375761379	*The Baburnama:memoirs of Babur, prince and emperor",	translated, edited, and annotated by Wheeler M. Thackston; introduction by Salman Rushdie.
+* 9780375761379	*The Baburnama:memoirs of Babur, prince and emperor*,	translated, edited, and annotated by Wheeler M. Thackston; introduction by Salman Rushdie.
 New York :Modern Library,	2002.	$20.00

 Timeline: